AmadeusITGroup/HttpSessionReplacer/docs/ENCRYPTION.md

 ## Cryptography Notes

+The AES key is initialized as SHA-256 from the provided encryption key.

 Initialization vector for AES is generated for every serialization of the session data.
 The initialization vector is stored as 16 bytes binary prefix to the session data.

-Implementation has no specific mitigation against timing attacks.
-Note that without access to the code, it is difficult to know plaintext format of session data, and it might also be difficult to force specific format.

-If key is specified as plaintext it will be present in the memory during whole lifetime of the application.
+If the provided key is specified as plaintext it will be present in the memory during whole lifetime of the application.
 Keys loaded from a URL are present in the memory only during encrpytion initialization.
+AES key is present in memory during lifetime of the application.